Consumer Financial Protection Bureau

-- Loan providers cannot file any foreclose notice until the borrower is at least 120 days behind on their payments.
+The loan servicer cannot file any foreclose notice until the borrower is at least 120 days behind on their payments.
 This gives time for the borrower to apply for a loan modification or alternative.

-- There cannot be a foreclosure sale until all alternatives have been considered.
+> - There cannot be a foreclosure sale until all alternatives have been considered.
 This means if a borrower applies at least 37 days before a foreclosure auction for a loan modification, the loan provider must respond to the request.
 They have to give the borrower time to find an alternative or accept the offer before auction.

-- Loan providers have to provide alternatives for the borrowers, which may range from loan modifications to deferred payments.
+> - A loan servicer has to provide alternatives for the borrowers, which may range from loan modifications to deferred payments.

-If you’re a current homeowner and not in a foreclosure, it’s essential to understand your rights as a homeowner.
-Your loan provider must provide you access to specific resources and provide accurate information.
+> If you’re a current homeowner and not in a foreclosure, it’s essential to understand your rights as a homeowner.
+Your loan servicer must provide you access to specific resources and provide accurate information.
 This could include items like:

-- Loan providers must provide borrowers access to help.
+> - A loan servicer must provide borrowers access to help.
 This includes employees who can educate and help with payment issues.

-- If your loan provider has any upcoming interest rate changes that will change your payments, they need to disclose this information to those who are on adjustable-rate mortgages.
+> - If your loan servicer has any upcoming interest rate changes that will change your payments, they need to disclose this information to those who are on adjustable-rate mortgages.
 If this payment cannot be made, they need to provide counseling and alternative options to you.

-- If insurance is forced into your mortgage, but it was not needed (if you have your own insurance), the loan provider must terminate this coverage within 15 days and will have to refund the premiums to the borrower.
+> - If insurance is forced into your mortgage, but it was not needed (if you have your own insurance), the loan servicer must terminate this coverage within 15 days and will have to refund the premiums to the borrower.

-- Loan providers need to ensure that borrowers can easily access information and documents.
+> - The loan servicer needs to ensure that borrowers can easily access information and documents.
 They have to have a policy in place that ensures you can receive information in a timely manner once requested.

-It provides information on how to shop, the type of loan choices you have access to, how to compare loan offers and how the closing process works.
+> It provides information on how to shop, the type of loan choices you have access to, how to compare loan offers and how the closing process works.
 The Consumer Financial Protection Bureau’s rules for mortgage lenders ensure that you’re treated fairly throughout the process.